 Join other ferret owners and experts and get access to Dook Dook Ferret Magazine, Ferret-World Members Community and other Resources!

 How to prepare for your first ferret

+Ferrets are intelligent and curious animals with bodies that fit into most places.
+This makes them prone to injuries as they try to weasel their way into places they are not supposed to be and play with things that might harm them.
 Ferret-proofing is a must before you get a ferret and you need to keep track of your ferret once you get it.
 Otherwise the vet bills can run up into the thousands of dollars.
 Some things to consider when ferret-proofing include:

 Try to look at the ferret’s play area from the perspective of your ferret.
 Getting down low will help you see if there are any holes in the walls, floor, or furniture that a ferret might end up going through.

 Ferrets are really good climbers.
 Unfortunately, a fall from even a small height can cause fractures or broken bones.
 It is best to try to prevent ferrets from climbing, jumping and falling wherever you can.

 Never leave food, medications, chemicals, or cleaners in places that a ferret may be able to reach.
 Keep all cleaners and chemicals in a cupboard well out of reach of ferrets.
 For a ferret, ingesting a chemical substance can be fatal.

 Research and education on ferrets never ends.
 Even highly experienced ferret owners continue to research and learn new things in order to keep their ferrets happy and healthy throughout the different stages of their ferret’s life.
 There is a lot to learn about ferrets.
 This includes which foods they should eat, husbandry, best toys and games for playtime, diseases, when to take your ferret to the vet, and so much more!

 A lot of new ferret owners are surprised by how their new pet behaves.
 Ferrets have a lot more energy, vitality, and curiosity than most people expect.
 If you can’t get to a ferret shelter to observe ferret behaviour in person, then we suggest watching some videos online so you can get familiar with some common behaviours and get an idea of what your ferret might do.
 A good resource with credible information on ferrets is the Ferret-World YouTube channel.

 If you have a ferret shelter nearby, then it’s a good idea to volunteer or visit one before you get your ferret.
 Not only can the shelter owner help with any questions that you might have, but you will also get to experience ferret smell and see if you are able to cope with it in your home.
 A shelter will give you ample opportunities to learn more about how ferrets behave.
 You might also find your new ferret at the shelter!

 Before you get a ferret, you should call the vets in your area to ask them if they treat ferrets.
 It can be very hard finding a good vet that specialises in ferrets as ferrets are rare as pets in some countries around the world.
 Your ferret’s quality of care will be influenced by how much experience her vet has with ferrets.
 A vet who does not treat ferrets regularly will not be as knowledgeable as one who treats ferrets regularly in his vet practice.
 Ferrets are unique animals with unique medical needs and therefore it is important to have the right vet in the area.

 If you have other members of the family living with you and the ferret, then it is important to educate them on the ferret before he arrives.
 Things to talk about include how to walk around the ferret, what to do if the ferret nips, how to engage with the ferret, how to handle a ferret correctly, which foods are allowed, how to play with ferrets, etc. This way you will avoid any accidents or danger to your ferret and everyone in the family will enjoy the ferret’s company a lot more.